-For those of us living in the New England area autumn is fully here.
-The leaves have already started changing their colors and cool morning are the new norm.
+For those of us living in the New England area, autumn is fully here.
+The leaves have already started changing their colors, and cool mornings are the new norm.
 For me, this means one thing: the Baking season is officially here.

-The first favorite one, if you are wondering is this Paleo Pumpkin Muffins with Almond Flour.
+The first favorite one, if you are wondering, is Paleo Pumpkin Muffins with Almond Flour.

 How To Make Pumpkin Muffins

-For one thing, as you will see in the video below, this pumpkin muffin recipe is stupid easy to make.
-I love that it doesn’t require a mixer and everything happens in one big mixing bowl.
-Plus, instead of butter and sugar, I used coconut oil and maple syrup so it is healthier than oil and sugar-packed muffins.
+For one thing, as you will see in the video below, this pumpkin muffin recipe is stupidly easy to make.
+I love that it doesn’t require a mixer, and everything happens in one big mixing bowl.
+Plus, instead of butter and sugar, I used coconut oil and maple syrup, so it is healthier than oil and sugar-packed muffins.

 The process of making this healthy pumpkin muffin recipe has 3 folds:

-First, you start with mixing the wet ingredients in a large bowl.
+First, you start by mixing the wet ingredients in a large bowl.

-Second, you gently fold in the dry ingredients including the whole wheat flour (all-purpose would work as well) and ground oats.
+Second, you gently fold in the dry ingredients, including whole wheat flour (all-purpose would work as well) and rolled oats.